 Although this study did not find an association between the administration of PPI therapy and the incidence of pneumonia, it did find three statistically significant associations pertaining specifically to the ICU patient.
 Statistical significance was achieved with the administration of sedatives or neuromuscular antagonists for two or more days, an APACHE II score greater than 15 and the presence of a central venous catheter.

-Rate of Hospital-Acquired Pneumonia based on Acid-Suppressive Medication
+Table 4 Rate of Hospital-Acquired Pneumonia based on Acid-Suppressive Medication.